 Types of Sportsbook Bonuses

-Sign-Up Bonuses – The most common bonus is a sign-up bonus for new customers.
-Ranging from 10% to 100% of the amount of your first deposit, sign-up bonuses are a great way to start your betting career!
+- Sign-Up Bonuses: The most common bonus is a sign-up bonus for new customers.
+Ranging from 10 percent to 100 percent of the amount of your first deposit, sign-up bonuses are a great way to start your betting career!

-Reload Bonuses – Just like the name implies, a reload bonus is credited to your sportsbook account once you have made at least one deposit prior to this one.
-Reloading (or refilling) your account proves to a sportsbook that you are not just testing the waters and are here to stay, and have a history of successful financial transactions.
+- Reload Bonuses: Just like the name implies, a reload bonus is credited to your sportsbook account once you have made at least one deposit prior to this one.
+Reloading (or refilling) your account proves to a sportsbook that you are not just testing the waters and are here to stay, and that you have a history of successful financial transactions.

-No Deposit Bonuses – By far the rarest of sportsbook bonuses, no deposit bonuses are usually offered when you are a customer a sportsbook wants back badly.
+- No-Deposit Bonuses: By far the rarest of sportsbook bonuses, no deposit bonuses are usually offered when you are a customer a sportsbook wants back badly.
 How badly?
-They offer you free cash to play with without the need to fund your account.
-Be careful however, no deposit bonuses can carry heavy terms.
+They offer you free cash to play without the need to fund your account.
+Be careful, however.
+No-deposit bonuses can carry heavy terms.

 Terms & Conditions: Read the Fine Print

-Sportsbook bonuses sound like a pretty sweet deal, right?
 We always suggest that before you take a bonus, or make a deposit, you read the fine print.
-Each website is required to say exactly what the Terms and Conditions are of any bonus.
-The main T&C’s that you, as a bettor, may encounter are Rollover, Hold and Max Release.
+Each website is required to say exactly what the terms and conditions are of any bonus.
+The main caveats that you, as a bettor, may encounter are rollover, hold and max release.

-Rollover deserves its own section, however the term “Hold” means that you may encounter a time restriction before you can withdraw either your winnings or any of your balance, while max release means the sportsbook may put a “cap” on your winnings, limiting it to a certain amount.
+Rollover deserves its own section, but the term “hold” means that you may encounter a time restriction before you can withdraw either your winnings or any of your balance, while max release means the sportsbook may put a “cap” on your winnings, limiting it to a certain amount.
 While not universal, always compare these conditions before joining a sportsbook.

-One of most misunderstood Terms and Conditions, are Rollovers or “Playthroughs”.
-They have caused more angry online gamblers than any other T&C. Why?
+One of most misunderstood bonus conditions is the rollover.
+They have caused more angry online gamblers than any other attached string.
+Why?
 Because some customers neglect to read about the rollover requirements before they take a bonus.

-While rollover requirements do vary, expect at least a 5-10X rollover in most cases.
-Not all books are equal however, so make sure to read that “Bonus Terms” section carefully.
+While rollover requirements do vary, expect at least a five to 10 times rollover in most cases.
+Not all books are equal, so make sure to read that “Bonus Terms” section carefully.

 Why the Maximum Bonus Amount Matters

 Now, we’re no math experts but that doesn’t seem like 100% to us.
-For this reason, we always advise maximizing your return by never depositing above a max bonus amount; in the above situation with the ceiling, any deposit more than $500 is just a wasted opportunity to make more cash.
+For this reason, we always advise maximizing your return by never depositing above a max bonus amount—not for your first transaction anyway.
+For the above situation, with that $500 ceiling, any deposit worth more than $500 is just a wasted opportunity to make more cash.

 Comparing Sports Betting Odds